janvda/balena-node-red-eq3/README.md

 ## 1. Objective
 The objective is to control an [eqiva eQ-3 radiator thermostat](https://www.eq-3.com/products/eqiva/bluetooth-smart-radiator-thermostat.html) (see image below) using a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/).

 The Raspberry Pi directly communicates with the eQ3 radiator thermostat over BLE (bluetooth low energy) using the [node-red-contrib-eq3-bluetooth node](https://github.com/alikh31/node-red-contrib-eq3-bluetooth).
-This node is based on the reverse engineered BLE protocol as described here [eQ-3 radiator thermostat API](https://github.com/Heckie75/eQ-3-radiator-thermostat/blob/master/eq-3-radiator-thermostat-api.md)
+This node is based on the reverse engineered BLE protocol : see [eQ-3 radiator thermostat API](https://github.com/Heckie75/eQ-3-radiator-thermostat/blob/master/eq-3-radiator-thermostat-api.md)

 Via the intranet: MQTT messages can be sent to the Pi to open/close the eQ3 thermostat, to request its status (including battery status), to set the target temperature of the thermostat, to switch to automatic/manual mode, ...